Petasos

-Along with the pileus, the petasos was the most common hat worn in Greece between 1200 and 146 B.C.E.
+Along with the pileus, the petasos was the most common hat worn in Ancient Greece.
 Its wide brim protected the wearer from the sun and rain while a lengthy strap allowed wearers to secure it under the chin.
-When not needed, the hat was often worn hanging behind the head.
 Its popularity later extended to the Etruscans, the Byzantine Empire and the Roman Empire, in slightly modified forms.

 A type of metal helmet worn by Athenian cavalry was made in the shape of a petasos.
 Some examples have holes around the outer edge of the brim, presumably so a fabric cover could be attached.
 These are known from reliefs and vase paintings, with at least one archaeological example found in an Athenian tomb.